eric97li/Vivid/README.md

   Create mp3, add song to queue, play select song, play queue to end (reloop queue again option), start session, quit session (when queue reaches final song)

-  To be added: Rewind to prev song or skip, remove song
+  To be added: Rewind to prev song or skip, remove song, song search in queue for convenience of large song sets,
+     database store of users and song lists, user sign in

 Instructions of use:
     Commands instructions follow with starting the application